tm-LBenson/astro-blog-tm-lbenson/src/blogs/Fixing-BrowserRouter-Issues-On-Netlify.md

 With the configuration in place, build your project using Vite, and deploy the output to Netlify.
 The `_redirects` file will now be included in the `dist` folder, and the routing issues should be resolved.

-By following these steps, you can successfully set up a Vite-based React app with BrowserRouter routing on Netlify.
+Following these steps, you can successfully set up a Vite-based React app with BrowserRouter routing on Netlify.

 ## Why Netlify Works This Way: Understanding the Benefits

-Netlify's default behavior is designed to optimize the serving of static assets, making the hosting of your web applications fast and efficient.
+Netlify's default behavior is designed to optimize the serving of static assets, making hosting your web applications fast and efficient.
 This focus on static assets brings several benefits to your projects:

 ### Performance